Schenley Oval – Drivers Page

 Charity Mission

-The Pittsburgh Vintage Grand Prix’s mission remains the same as when it was established back in 1983 “To host a world-class vintage race event that celebrates our automotive heritage and raises money for charity.”
-Since 1983 the PVGP has donated over $6.4 million to our autism and intellectual disability charities.
+The Pittsburgh Vintage Grand Prix’s mission remains the same as when it was established in 1983: “To host a world-class vintage race event that celebrates our automotive heritage and raises money for charity.”
+Since 1983, the PVGP has donated over $7 million to our autism and intellectual disability charities.
 Read more on our Charities.

 Safety

 We will continue to uphold these standards for the safety of our racers, volunteers and fans.
 The races at Schenley Park constitute the most challenging circuit in vintage racing.
 With stone walls, curbs, phone poles and 23 off-camber turns – there is little room for error.
-New drivers will be required to attend a special meeting to review the track and its unique requirements.
+New drivers must attend a special meeting to review the track and its unique requirements.

 Car Preparation

 Applicants must have a competition license and be a member in good standing with a race organization.
-Cars that qualify within our Race Groups will be scrutineered by the PVGPA based upon the vehicle preparation and safety equipment rules of their respective vintage race organizations.
+The PVGPA will scrutinize cars that qualify within our Race Groups based on the vehicle preparation and safety equipment rules of their respective vintage race organizations.
 Visit our Eligible Car Page.
 There will be a few local rules, the most important restriction that applies for all racers is that slick tires are not permitted.

 Medical Requirements